Introduction

 Labour Rent Reform:

 Abolishing Section 21: One of the Labour government’s prominent agendas is to abolish Section 21.
-A Section 21 notice is a legal document used by landlords in England and Wales to evict tenants without giving a valid reason.
-It’s also known as a “no-fault” eviction.
+Landlords in England and Wales use a Section 21 notice to evict tenants without giving a valid reason, also called a “no-fault” eviction.
 It involves a 2-month written notice issued after the initial fixed term of an assured shorthold tenancy or during a periodic tenancy.

 Ending the Sale of Leasehold Flats: Labour will ban the sale of leasehold flats and attempt to replace them with a commonhold system, abolishing the system that allows a person to live in a home for a set number of years as stated in a lease without owning the building or land.
 This will be implemented through the Leasehold and Freehold Reform Act 2024.
 It is set to establish a framework that tackles “unregulated and unaffordable ground rents” and the “disproportionate and draconian threat of repossessions as a means to ensure payment.”
 Additionally, selling all new leasehold flats will be outlawed to allow commonholds to become the norm.